jeffbass/imagezmq/README.rst

 your virtual environment as you did for Test 2 (see above) before running these tests.

-Timing tests: Complete imagezmq usage examples
+Timing tests: Complete imageZMQ usage examples
 ==============================================
 The test programs above are short and simple.
 They test that the software and dependencies are installed correctly and that images transfer successfully between a Raspberry Pi computer and a display computer such as a Mac.
-The tests directory contains 2 more send / receive program pairs that provide a more complete example of imagezmq usage.
+The tests directory contains 2 more send / receive program pairs that provide a more complete example of imageZMQ usage.
 Each of these programs includes try / except blocks that enable ending the programs by typing Ctrl-C without starting a cascade of error messages.
 They also perform frames per second (FPS) timing tests that measure the speeds of image transfer using the